Is the employer allowed to read an employee’s e-mail?

 Employees may have been sent messages belonging to the employer during or just before their absence.
 Such e-mail includes messages that the employer needs to conclude negotiations, serve customers or safeguard its operations.
 The employee may also have sent such messages immediately prior to his or her absence.

-The employer may have the right to search for messages belonging to it from the employee's e-mail in the following cases:
+The employer may have the right to search for messages belonging to it from the employee's e-mail if all of the following conditions are met:

 - The employee performs his or her tasks independently and the employer does not have a system for recording or otherwise keeping track of the matters managed by the employee and their progress.